jtkovacs/jtkovacs.github.io/refs/tocs/bi_TOC.md

 - Integration with data sources
 - Automatic metadata capture
 - Conformance with open standards
-- Easy-to-use interfaces for developers and uses
+- Easy-to-use interfaces for developers and users